scgbern/scgpico/content/research/moldabledebugger/index.md

 Executing the code should raise a debugger like this one:
 ![http://humane-assessment.com/pierfiles/5f/qfwvpy81517touapjhr5hx3ut4yvqq/default-debugger.png](http://humane-assessment.com/pierfiles/5f/qfwvpy81517touapjhr5hx3ut4yvqq/default-debugger.png)

 Did you manage to find why the assertion fails?
-Itâs probably not so easy.
+It's probably not so easy.
 If you did manage to find it, did you actually manage both causes?
 Yes, there are two.

 The problem is that the debugger does not make it easy for you to spot these differences.
 It bombards you with information about all sorts of irrelevant variables while all you care about is a simple diff view between the two compared values.
 This is recurrent problem that  requires dedicated tool support.